 Entrepreneurs often speak of grit – but how do you know when to stop and to quit?

 When they turn off the electricity and heating or they start repossessing your assets.
 I do not care to have many physical assets but it would still be rather traumatic.

 I think I have mostly developed my EQ and meeting new people and having two daughters has definitely helped in this respect.

-What are the top 5 books and blogs on your reading list?
+What are some top books or blogs from your reading list?

 They tend to reside mainly in my main areas of interest i.e. Start-ups in general and FinTech / Crypto: a16z.com, avc.com, LendAcademy.com

-What draws you to London and if you could live and work anywhere else in the world, where would it be?
+What draws you to London, and would you live anywhere else?

 London is like Rome some 2000 years ago, a true metropolis with enormous creative energy.
 If I did not live here, I would live in Andalusia Spain, with my family.

 What is your attitude to starting over?